Sewage Mismanagement Compounding Valley Fever Epidemic

 Prior to the 1990s, valley fever was a fairly rare disease.
 However, thanks to the U.S. EPA’s reckless science and policies, the desert and other regions across America began filling with sewage sludge around 1993.
-The sewage (also known as biosolids to make them more palatable) brought in a host of toxins, and pathogens, including radionuclides, pharmaceuticals, heavy metals, dioxins, fungus, bacteria, prions and other threats to public health.
-The nitrogen and carbon in the sewage sludge also fuels the cocci fungus in the sand and soil that caused many of the original cases of valley fever.
+The sewage (also known as biosolids) brought in a host of toxins, and pathogens, including radionuclides, pharmaceuticals, heavy metals, dioxins, fungus, bacteria, prions and other threats to public health.
+The nitrogen and carbon in the sewage sludge also is a super fuel for the cocci fungus in the sand and soil that caused many of the original cases of valley fever.
 The sludge also provides a new medium to transport the toxic mold spores far and wide.
 Thanks to infectious waste, so-called “valley fever” is caused by much more than just the cocci fungus.

-Thanks to the U.S. EPA’s reckless policies on the land application of sewage sludge (also know as the sludge rule in industry circles), toxins and pathogens that aren’t soaked up by plants, streams and rivers are now swept up by windstorms and dumped over cities and communities, including Phoenix, Tucson and Bakersfield.
+Thanks to the U.S. EPA’s reckless policies regarding the land application of sewage sludge, toxins and pathogens that aren’t soaked up by plants, streams and rivers are now swept up by windstorms and dumped over cities and communities, including Phoenix, Tucson and Bakersfield.
 Waves of sickness and death follow in each storm’s wake.
 Valley fever kills more than 100 people per year just in Maricopa County (Phoenix metropolitan area).
 The death dust includes much more than just the cocci fungus.